captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## BRUCE:
-Did I mention I’ve taken on a new project?
+Did I tell you I’ve taken on a new project?

 ---

-That old house out on Route 150!
-You’ve seen it, Al.
+That old house out on Route 150.
+You’ve seen it, Al. It’s been sitting empty out there for forty,

 ---

+template: 2col
+## BRUCE:
-It’s been sitting empty out there for forty // fifty years at least.
+fifty years at least.

----

 ## ALISON:
-TELEPHONE WIRE
+TELEPHONE WIRE<br>
 STOP!
 TOO FAST!

 ---

-TELEPHONE WIRE
+TELEPHONE WIRE<br>
 MAKE THIS NOT THE PAST

 ---

 THIS CAR RIDE!

 ---

-THIS IS WHERE IT HAS TO HAPPEN
+THIS IS WHERE IT HAS TO HAPPEN<br>
 THERE MUST BE SOME OTHER CHANCES

 ---

-THERE’S A MOMENT I’M FORGETTING WHERE YOU CAN TELL ME YOU SEE ME SAY SOMETHING, TALK TO ME!
+THERE’S A MOMENT I’M FORGETTING<br>
+WHERE YOU TELL ME YOU SEE ME

 ---

-SAY SOMETHING, ANYTHING!
+SAY SOMETHING, <br>
+TALK TO ME!

 ---

+SAY SOMETHING, <br>
+ANYTHING!

+---

-AT THE LIGHT!
+AT THE LIGHT! <br>
 AT THE LIGHT!

 ---

 THIS CAN’T BE OUR LAST –